Wednesday, 30 December 2020

 Eric ‘Rusty’ Drake is one of the ecologists whom Kamen Rider Amazon befriended years before.

-Mimi is Kamen Rider Amazon’s lover.
+Mimi is Kamen Rider Amazon’s lover and eventual wife.
 When she first met Green, she was bedraggled, living in a squalid house next to a dumping ground for plastic.
 His badass nature ultimately persuades her, culminating in a rather plausible if very unlikely marriage to the young wild man she ultimately comes to love, which results in Beth being adopted.
 After her husband leads her to the Ucayali jungle, she also adores his lodge and will dare to go out for a birdwatching hike!

 Green’s immediate family